MarkNahabedian/SquareDanceLogic/reasoning/SYMETRY.md

 }
 </pre>

 Or maybe just name it Intersection.
+We already have dancer.Intersection.

 The center MiniWave has ordered dancers.
 Do we want to impose that the first side MiniWave contains the first dancer of the center